 As we age, we become more susceptible to disability.
 As a result, older Americans are having to face the high costs associated with assisted living facilities.
-In 2017, the median monthly rate for assisted living facility is probably around $5,000.
-And residing in a nursing homes may cost twice as much or more.
-Finally, according to the current statistics, around 70% of people turning 65 today will have a need for long term care down the road.
+Currently, the median monthly rate for an assisted living facility is $4,051.
+Residing in a nursing home is more than double that—$8,517.1 Finally, according to LongTermCare.gov, someone turning 65 today has a 70% chance of needing long term care down the road.2

 In the following post we will discuss the pros and cons of life insurance with long term care insurance hybrid policies.
 If you have any questions or would like to speak to a long term care life insurance agent here at TermLife2Go on the benefits of choosing a combination long term care life insurance policy, please just give us a call today.

-Long term care insurance definition: a policy that provides a monthly income benefit to help cover the expenses of growing old with a disability or organic cognitive disorder.
+Long term care insurance is a policy that provides a monthly income benefit to help cover the expenses of growing old with a disability or organic cognitive disorder.
 Long term care insurance is designed to pay for the rising costs of long term care.
-It can be added to a permanent life insurance policy, including cash value life insurance, Indexed Universal Life Insurance or single premium life insurance with long term care rider .
+It can be added to a permanent life insurance policy, including cash value life insurance, Indexed Universal Life Insurance or single premium life insurance with long term care rider.

 The pay out for hybrid life insurance long term care rider comes out of the policy’s death benefit.
 If you never use the LTC rider, your life insurance beneficiaries will receive your full death benefit.
 However, if you use the rider, your beneficiaries will typically receive most of the unused death benefit.

 Generally, you can receive care in a setting of your choice such as home care, assisted living facilities, or nursing homes.

 Options for Life Insurance with Long Term Care